 Independent and Supplementary Prescribing

 This module was designed to respond to a demand from NHS and Health Education England to educate more prescribers to attend the demands of the population.
 Students are expected to have developed competencies in the scope of Advanced Practice to ingress on the module and will be taught how to critique scientific evidence related to drug trials to support rational drug prescribing.
-Students will also study pharmacology and evidence-based prescribing and are expected to apply what they have learnt into their clinical practice along the duration of the course considering local and national guidelines around prescribing.
+On the module you will be taught pharmacology, considerations for prescribing over the life cycle, in liver and renal disease and how to critique scientific evidence related to drug trials to support your practice.
+Students are expected to apply what they have learnt into their clinical practice under the supervision of a practice supervisor along the duration of the course, considering local and national guidelines around prescribing.
+This course incorporates the main domains of the Competency Framework for All Prescribers (2021) and attends to dilemmas around professional accountability, ethical and psycho-social influences that may influence prescribing practice.
 This course incorporates the main domains of the Competency Framework for All Prescribers (2021) and attends to dilemmas around professional accountability, ethical and psycho-social influences that may influence prescribing practice.
 Upon completion of this module, students will be able to update their registration to Independent and Supplementary Prescribers on their professional register (NMC).

 Year two modules

 This module will empower you to develop a degree of management skills to envision the implementation of your strategic vision.
 Students will develop competencies to manage human and physical resources.
 Topics like performance evaluation, resolving disputes, recruiting the right people for the job, and communicating effectively with the multiple key stakeholders will be frequent topic of discussion on the module.
 Upon completion of this module, you will be capable of effective negotiation skills, able to perform financial forecasting, budgeting, and contribute to wider strategic aims of your organisation.

 Public Health for General Practice